Welcome to the College of Health Sciences

 Philosophy of General Education

-The professional education offered by the University completes the student’s general education, resulting in a graduate who does the following:
+The professional education offered by the University completes the student’s general education, resulting in a graduate who displays the following:

 - Communicates effectively in writing and speech